ReInHerit/SmartTourism/README.md

 ### APK
 You will find the APK in `app/build/outputs/apk/support/debug` .

-If you wanto to generate another APK file take a look on the following guide: https://code.tutsplus.com/tutorials/how-to-generate-apk-and-signed-apk-files-in-android-studio--cms-37927
+If you want to generate another APK file take a look on the following guide: https://code.tutsplus.com/tutorials/how-to-generate-apk-and-signed-apk-files-in-android-studio--cms-37927

 ### Guide
 The repository consists of two parts: